Definition of Soliloquy

 Hamlet is in a state of mind that only Shakespeare can describe through his magnificent pen.
 Uncertain, reluctant Prince Hamlet was literally unable to do anything but merely wait to “catch the conscience of the king” to complete his supposed plan.

 Example #4: Romeo and Juliet (By William Shakespeare)

 Juliet was thinking aloud about the traditional enmity between Romeo’s clan and her family, expressing her hopelessness about the success of their love.

 “Peace.
 It is providence, and no great change; we are only what we always were, but naked now.
 Aye, naked!
 And the wind, God’s icy wind, will blow!”

 Although modern plays hardly use any soliloquies, The Crucible has some used in the second act.
 This short form of soliloquy comes at the end of Act 2, where John Proctor faces the open sky when talking to Mary Warren.

 Function of Soliloquy

-A soliloquy in a play is a great dramatic technique or tool that intends to reveal the inner working of the character.
+A soliloquy in a play is a great dramatic technique or tool that intends to reveal the inner workings of the character.
 No other technique can perform the function of supplying essential progress of the action of the story better than a soliloquy.
-It is used not only to convey the development of the play to the audience but also provide an opportunity to see inside the mind of a certain character.
+It is used, not only to convey the development of the play to the audience, but also to provide an opportunity to see inside the mind of a certain character.